panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 }
 ```

 `ObjectWithMethod` is an object type having a method `sum()`.
-The first and second parameter types `(a: number, b: number)` are numbers, the return type is also a number `: number`.
+The first and second parameter types `(a: number, b: number)` are numbers, and the return type is also a number `: number`.

 Remember an important difference.
-The function type uses the fat arrow `=>` to separate parameter list from the return type, while the method type uses the colon `:`.
+The function type uses the fat arrow `=>` to separate the parameter list from the return type, while the method type uses the colon `:`.

 Let's look at an example: